-Rev. Albert Sheppard, minister of the Presbyterian Church. has announced his series of series ubjects for the month of October, under the general topic, "The King's Highway."
+Rev. Albert Sheppard, minister of the Presbyterian Church, Next Anounced his series of sermon subjects for the month of October, under the general topic, "The King's Highway."
 Next Sunday morning the subject will be "All But God is Changing Day by Day."
-The subject for the following Sundar will be "God's Errands Never Fail," All the subjects deal with present problems of life, and their exposition in the light of the Bible's teaching.
+The subject for the following Sunday will be "God's Errands Never Fail."
+All the subjects deal with present problems of life, and their exposition in the light of the Bible's teaching. light of the Bible's teaching.

-The luncheon held at the Seminole Avenue Club House last Saturday under the auspices of a chapter of the Ladies' Auxiliary, with the chairmanship of Mrs. P. D. Wright, proved to be a delightful affair from the standpoint of the luncheon. and of the social opportunity, as well as in financial returns.
+The luncheon held at the Seminole Avenue Club House last Saturday under the auspices of a chapter of the Ladies' Auxiliary, with the chairmanship of Mrs. P. D. Wright, proved to be a delightful affair from the standpoint of the luncheon, and of the social opportunity, as well as in financial returns.
 The luncheon was a demonstration by the Mazola Oil Co. of its products.